 With all the talk in the press currently surrounding ‘furlough’ and what it means, there is a danger of employers missing the changes and relief available for Statutory Sick Pay (SSP).
-HMRC have now released further guidance about the introduction of the Statutory Sick Pay Rebate Scheme (SSPRS), which will become available online from 26 May 2020.
+HMRC have now released further guidance about the introduction of the Statutory Sick Pay Rebate Scheme (SSPRS), which has been available online from 26 May 2020.

 This scheme and online portal will allow employers to claim back SSP paid to current or former employees, where the reason for paying that SSP was COVID-19.
 There are, however, some conditions.